SylphAI-Inc/AdalFlow/README.md

 Your output should be formatted as a standard JSON instance with the following schema:
 ```
 {
-    "explaination": "A brief explaination of the concept in one sentence. (str) (required)",
+    "explanation": "A brief explanation of the concept in one sentence. (str) (required)",
     "example": "An example of the concept in a sentence. (str) (required)"
 }
 ```